jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - The component monitors changes to the selected text-fragment and updates the tree accordingly.
 - The tree is displayed with lines.
 - The 'convertToTreeData' function creates a tree structure based on the data items, setting the parent node and adding child nodes based on the level count of each item.
+# MarkdownCode > components > body > results view > results view context menu
+- The results-view-context-menu is a component that wraps the Dropdown antd component.
+- It requires the properties 'transformer' and 'key' to be provided.
+- The dropdown's content consists of a 'more' button icon, and it is triggered by a click.
+- The 'more' button is positioned as a floating button in the top-right corner of its parent, with a margin of 16px.
+- The menu contains the following items:
+  - "Model for all": Allows selection of the GPT model to be used by the transformer.
+    - The submenu items are provided by the GPT service's list of available models, fetched from the internet.
+    - The currently selected model is indicated as selected.
+      - The value for the current model, registered under the name of the current transformer, is obtained from the GPT service.
+    - When a different model is selected, the GPT service is asked to update the model name for the transformer related to the results-view.
+  - "Model for fragment": Allows selection of the GPT model to be used by the transformer for the current key.
+    - The submenu items are provided by the GPT service's list of available models.
+    - The currently selected model is indicated as selected.
+      - The value for the current model, registered under the name of the current transformer and key, is obtained from the GPT service.
+    - When a different model is selected, the GPT service is asked to update the model name for the transformer and the current title.
+  - A splitter
+  - "Refresh": When pressed, the transformer associated with the current tab recalculates the result.